Transferring files using the Amazon S3 adapter for data migration to or from Snowball Edge - AWS Snowball Edge Developer Guide

 Every interaction with a Snowball Edge is signed with the AWS Signature Version 4 algorithm.
 For more information about the algorithm, see Signature Version 4 Signing Process in the AWS General Reference.

-You can get the local Amazon S3 credentials to sign your requests to the Snowball Edge client Edge device by running the snowballEdge list-access-keys and snowballEdge get-secret-access-key Snowball Edge client information, see Getting Credentials.
+You can get the local Amazon S3 credentials to sign your requests to the Snowball Edge client Edge device by running the snowballEdge list-access-keys and snowballEdge get-secret-access-key Snowball Edge client information, see Getting credentials for a Snowball Edge.
 These local Amazon S3 credentials include a pair of keys: an access key ID and a secret key.
 These credentials are only valid for the devices that are associated with your job.
 They can't be used in the AWS Cloud because they have no IAM counterpart.

 You can add these credentials to the AWS credentials file on your server.
 The default credential profiles file is typically located at ~/.aws/credentials, but the location can vary per platform.
 This file is shared by many of the AWS SDKs and by the AWS CLI.
 You can save local credentials with a profile name as in the following example.